General Basketball Rules

 - Kindergarten and 1st Grade - No pressing will be allowed.
 The defense must stay “below” an imaginary line extending parallel with the mid court line and located at the top of the key.
 Teams must penetrate the imaginary line within 10 seconds of each possession or a violation will be called.
 If the ball returns above imaginary line, a new 10-second count will begin.

 - 2nd Grade - No pressing will be allowed

-- 3rd Grade - No pressing for the 2017 Winter session, all future sessions will allow pressing at the 2 min mark of the last half/last 2 minutes of the game.
+- 3rd Grade - Pressing allowed at the 2 min mark of the last half/last 2 minutes of the game.

 - 4th Grade and up - No restrictions